chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 If you got an error running the `hugo server` command, there might have been a problem installing Hugo and adding the `hugo.exe` file to your `PATH` variable.
 Re-try the installation steps.
 If that doesn't work, search the web for error messages to troubleshoot the issue.
 There's always a good chance someone else has run into the same problem!

-The exercize files contain the starter files for a basic Hugo project.
+The exercise files contain the starter files for a basic Hugo project.
 The folders are organized in a way that separates content from layouts and styles.

-Most people who use static site generators create and edit files in the content folder (`/content/`) and the configuration file (`config.yml`).
-Layouts and styles are usually set by a theme.
+Most people who use static site generators create and edit the Markdown files in the content folder (`/content/`) and the settings in the configuration file (`config.yml`).
+The other folders in the working directory are used for more advanced features and customizations.
+For example, the layouts and styles are usually set by a theme.
 Themes are usually developed for a specific use case (e.g. blog, portfolios, documentation, e-commerce) with features (e.g. search, image galleries, [CSS framework](https://github.com/troxler/awesome-css-frameworks) support).

 The most popular static site generators have numerous themes available for people to use and customize in their websites.
 The Hugo community has published [a lot of themes](https://themes.gohugo.io/) for anyone to use with their websites.
 In this tutorial, we'll be using a simplified version of the [Hugo Bulma](https://github.com/jeblister/bulma) theme and the [Bulma](https://bulma.io/) CSS framework.